-5. ROLE OF THE DESIGNATED NON-EXECUTIVE DIRECTOR (DNED)
+4. ROLE OF DESIGNATED NON-EXECUTIVE DIRECTOR

-- 5.1.
-The 2018 Code recommends that boards should select one or more methods of engagement with the workforce.
-As part of the workforce engagement process, the Board has approved the appointment of a DNED. - 5.2.
+- 4.1.
 The DNED will hold Employee Forums or other methods of engagement with the workforce.

-The number of workforce engagements each year will be agreed with the Board. - 5.3.
-The DNED will be expected to: - a) bring the views and experiences of the workforce into the boardroom; - b) work with the Board, as a whole, and particularly the executive directors, to take appropriate steps to evaluate the impacts of Board proposals and developments on the workforce, particularly on steps which may be needed to mitigate any adverse impact; - c) challenge the executive directors as needed as to the way in which workforce engagement is undertaken and steps to be taken to address workforce concerns arising out of business-as-usual activities; and - d) feedback to the Employee Forums etc on steps taken to address their concerns or explain why particular steps have not been taken.
+The number of workforce engagements each year will be agreed with the Board. - 4.2.
+As DNED, you will be expected to: - a) bring the views and experiences of the workforce into the boardroom; - b) work with the Board, as a whole, and particularly the executive directors, to take appropriate steps to evaluate the impacts of Board proposals and developments on the workforce, particularly on steps which may be needed to mitigate any adverse impact; - c) challenge the executive directors as needed as to the way in which workforce engagement is undertaken and steps to be taken to address workforce concerns arising out of business-as-usual activities; and - d) feedback to the Employee Forums etc on steps taken to address their concerns or explain why particular steps have not been taken.

-- 5.4.
-Through workforce engagement, the DNED shall identify any areas of concern in the workforce and discuss these with the Board. - 5.5.
-The Board should take into account general guidance on workforce engagement, which is contained in the 2018 Code and in the formal guidance to the Code, an extract of which is provided below.
+- 4.3.
+Through your workforce engagement, you should identify any areas of concern in the workforce and discuss these with the Board. - 4.4.
+Additional guidance on workforce engagement has is also provided in the UK Corporate Governance Code of which a summary is provided in Appendix B.